xeolabs/xeometry/README.md

 # xeoviz

-A convenient WebGL-based [glTF](http://gltf.org) viewer API built on [xeogl](http://xeogl.org).
+A convenient WebGL-based [glTF](http://gltf.org) IFC viewer API built on [xeogl](http://xeogl.org).

-A xeoviz viewer is a single class that provides a facade on the front of xeogl, with methods focused on setting up custom bookmarkable views of glTF models.
+A xeoviz viewer is a single class that provides a facade on the front of xeogl, with methods focused on navigating and creating bookmarkable views of glTF models.

 ![Screenshot](assets/sawScreenshot.png?raw=true)